X16Community/x16-demo/README.md

 # License

 As of January 1, 2023, all contributions to this repository will fall under the 2-Clause BSD license.
-Code added prior to this may fall under other licenses and will be noted in individual directories.
+Code added prior to this may fall under other licenses and may be noted in individual directories.